Created by James Ellroy

 “Ellroy’s a dipshit.
 I knew him in my waning months alive.
 I’ve been granted tell-all telepathy.
 I will know that cocksucker cold.”

-According to Wikipedia, FREDDIE OTASHÂ was “a Los Angeles police officer, private investigator, author, and a WWII Marine veteran, who became known as a Hollywood fixer, while operating as its ‘most infamous’ private detective; he is most remembered as ‘the inspiration for Jack Nicholson’s character Jake Gittes in the film, Chinatown.”
+According to Wikipedia, FREDDY OTASH was “a Los Angeles police officer, private investigator, author, and a WWII Marine veteran, who became known as a Hollywood fixer, while operating as its ‘most infamous’ private detective; he is most remembered as ‘the inspiration for Jack Nicholson’s character Jake Gittes in the film, Chinatown.”

 But according to James Ellroy, he’s “a corrupt cop turned sleaze hustler, extortionist, pimp, and an actual historical figure who made the 1950s magazine Confidential the go-to source for the sins of the rich and famous.”

-Ellroy used a fictionalized version of the real-life Otash as a basis for supporting characters, mostly, in several of his novels and stories, and Otash himself in The Cold Six Thousand (2001) and Blood’s a Rover (2009), but he really swung for the fences in his 2012 novelette “Shakedown.“Â
+Not that he’s much of a stretch—we’ve seen similar protagonists from Ellroy before.
+It’s pretty much his speciality.
+In fact, previously, Ellroy had used a fictionalized version of the real-life Otash as a basis for supporting characters, in several of his novels and stories, and Otash himself in The Cold Six Thousand (2001) and Blood’s a Rover (2009), but he really swung for the fences in his 2012 novelette “Shakedown,” placing Orash squarely in the spotlight.

-In this digital-only release, Freddie suffers a massive heart attack in 1992, and finds himself sent to Hell (well, Purgatory, really), where he has to confess his sordid sins and spill the slime on the likes of Liz Taylor, Marilyn Monroe, John Wayne, Jack Kennedy, Montgomery Clift, Robert Mitchum, Burt Lancaster, Liz Taylor, Rock Hudson, James Dean and more if he wants to get to heaven.Â
+In the digital-only release (no longer available), it’s 1992, and Freddy has suffered a massive heart attack.
+He finds himself in Hell (well, Purgatory, really), where he has dispatched to confess his sordid sins and spill the slime on the likes of Liz Taylor, Marilyn Monroe, John Wayne, Jack Kennedy, Montgomery Clift, Robert Mitchum, Burt Lancaster, Liz Taylor, Rock Hudson, James Dean and more if he wants to get to heaven.

 ABOUT THE AUTHOR